Walker motifs: A-loop

 The A-loop (aromatic residue interacting with the adenine ring of ATP) refers to conserved aromatic amino acids, essential for ATP-binding, found in about 25 amino acids upstream of the Walker A motif in a subset of P-loop proteins.

 Walker B motif

 Walker B motif is a motif in most P-loop proteins situated well downstream of the A-motif.
 The consensus sequence of this motif was reported to be [RK]-x(3)-G-x(3)-LhhhD, where R, K, G, L and D denote arginine, lysine, glycine, leucine and aspartic acid residues respectively, x represents any of the 20 standard amino acids and h denotes a hydrophobic amino acid.
 This motif was changed to be hhhhDE, where E denotes a glutamate residue.
 The aspartate and glutamate also form a part of the DEAD/DEAH motifs found in helicases.
 The aspartate residue co-ordinates magnesium ions, and the glutamate is essential for ATP hydrolysis.

 There is considerable variability in the sequence of this motif, with the only invariant features being a negatively charged residue following a stretch of bulky, hydrophobic amino acids.

+Evolutionary connections

+There is a hypothesis that the Walker A phosphate binding motif can be evolutionarily related to Rossman's fold phosphate binding motif because of the shared principles in the location of the binding loop between the first β-strand and α-helix in the αβα sandwich fold and positioning of the functionally important aspartate on the tip of the second β-strand.